Dooleylabs/AliACraft-Issues/CONTRIBUTING.md

+For any and all tickets:
+  + Include your in game name and the server/service the ticket is about.

 For issues:
   + Read through all the open issues and make sure no one else has submitted it before you.
   + Be polite and respectful.